 Our estimates of market size and business opportunities included in this Quarterly Report on Form 10-Q are based in part on our analysis of data derived from the following sources, among others: CDC National Vital Statistics, 2005: Births by birth weight (CDC Website) Annual Summary of Vital Statistics: 2006; Pediatrics, Martin et al. Vermont Oxford Network (VON) data; 2005, 2006; HCUP Hospital Discharge data, 2008; Hospital Insurance Claim Database, 2009; Market Intelligence Report on Number of ICU Beds in EU5 Countries; Primary Market Research, December 2010 and May 2011.
-In addition, our analysis and assumptions take into account estimated patient populations, expected adoption rates of Afectair, current pricing, economics and anticipated potential pharmaco-economic benefits of our drug and medical device products, if approved.
+In addition, our analysis and assumptions take into account estimated patient populations, expected adoption rates of Afectair, current pricing, economics and anticipated potential pharmaco-economic benefits of our drug and medical device products, if approved, as well as opinions of thought leaders in the medical community obtained through advisory boards and similar activities.
 We provide estimates and projections to give the reader an understanding of our strategic priorities, but we caution that the reader should not rely on our estimates and projections.
 These estimates and projections are forward-looking statements, which we intend be subject to the safe-harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Further, although we believe that the assumptions underlying these estimates and projections are reasonable, there can be no assurance that such assumptions will prove to be correct.
 Actual results will vary from the projected results, and such variations may be material and adverse.
-We also reserve the right to conduct business in a manner different from that set forth in the assumptions as changing circumstances require.
+We also reserve the right to conduct business in a manner different from that set forth in the assumptions, as changing circumstances require.